An agonist is a compound that binds to a receptor and produces the biological response.

 A partial agonist produces the biological response but cannot produce 100% of the biological response even at very high doses.

-Efficacy and potency are terms that students sometimes confuse.
-These terms are used for comparisons between drugs.
+Efficacy and potency are terms used for comparisons between drugs.

 Efficacy is the maximal response a drug can produce.
 Potency is a measure of the dose that is required to produce a response.